 In the 3 cases, for the angles difference -80 ° , how do Alice and Bob to correlate as much?
 Yet, everything is random, there is just the sharing of a common variable that is used with a constant shift.

 If we apply a small shift over the variables 180° amplitude, for example from 2° to 10°, the curve shape is still preserved with a small degradation.
-An alternative shift is to make noise by adding a randomly positive or negative value to one of the two arms.
+The noise, got by adding a randomly positive or negative value to one of the two arms, is a kind of correlations phase shift with a zero mean.